10 Best Vegan Running Shoes Reviewed

 Q: Do any companies claim to produce vegan products, but really aren’t truly vegan?

 A: We haven’t found any cases of that.
-However, there are some manufactures that produce both vegan and non-vegan products.
+However, there are some manufacturers that produce both vegan and non-vegan products.
 So, just because one pair of runners from a company is vegan, a different model may not be.
 When shopping, you’ll need to look for the product to state whether it is or isn’t.
 There are plenty of resources online, but you can even email a manufacturer inquiring the matter.
 It’s important to make sure if there is any doubt.
 Our list contains verified 100% vegan options that use no animal products or by-products.

 Q: Are vegan running shoes more expensive than non-vegan models?